MarkMindCkm/obsidian-markmind/README.md

 ## Notice

-This is not an open source project .
+This is not an open source project . but `lishid (obsidian developer)` can check this code.
 Web site : https://www.markmind.net

 ### Price